 As recent data shows, in categories like apparel, accessories, shoes, beauty and skin care, the spreads between branded and non-branded search terms are indeed significant and growing in favour of the latter.
 People really are searching category first, brand later.
-This suggests that the brands that bring us the brands are the brands we now trust more than the brands they are bringing to us, and that this handful of megabrands will therefore eclipse all others as the most trusted.
+This suggests that we trust the brands that bring us the brands more than the brands they bring us, and that this handful of megabrands will therefore eclipse all others as the most trusted.

 I’m getting a post-modern “medium is the message” kind of vibe from that, aren’t you?
 Let’s play it out.
 You want anything, you jump on Google and search for it—or, rather, you let Google search for it (important distinction).
 After doing this to the point where it is reflexive, you are imprinting Google on your brain more often than any of the brands Google is trying to search.